ramokz/phantom-camera-docs/docs/follow-modes/framed.md

 Enables dynamic framing of a given target using horizontal and vertical dead zones.
 The dead zones enable the `PCam` to remain still until the target moves beyond them where the `PCam` will then resume following.

-Previewing the Dead Zone can be done from the [Viewfinder panel](../viewfinder) (**3D only for now**), which can be found at the bottom of the editor.
+Previewing the Dead Zone can be done from the [Viewfinder panel](../viewfinder), which can be found at the bottom of the editor.

-Alternatively, enable the [Play Viewfinder](#play-viewfinder) property in the inspector to show the dead zone while running the game from the editor.
+Alternatively, enable the [show_viewfinder_in_play](#show_viewfinder_in_play) property in the inspector to show the dead zone while running the game from the editor.

 ## Video Examples